UK Shared Prosperity Fund

 Logo: UK Government Levelling up.

-We have funded the following six projects to provide volunteering and social action opportunities in Southend.
+We have funded the following 9 projects to provide volunteering and social action opportunities in Southend as well as signposting/advice/guidance and specialist support for established business, new starts and start-ups within Southend.

 Cake Club is a grass-roots community-led charity.
 It works to support parents in the Southend area.